CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 **The first and fastest place to ask questions and to see if your question has already been answered is the [Q and A channel in the Projects Team](https://teams.microsoft.com/l/channel/19%3A6dad55759f244b258c80536771ee9401%40thread.tacv2/Project%20Q%20and%20A?groupId=2afc7cab-8743-48ed-aaaa-b0d542d2bb68&tenantId=b2e47f30-cd7d-4a4e-a5da-b18cf1a4151b), where Mike and Sarah will be replying as quickly as we can.
 We will periodically add answers here throughout the year.**

 # Project choice
+### When do I have to have decided a supervisor by?
+You must have agreed with your supervisor that they will supervise your project and completed the [projects specification form](https://forms.office.com/e/dMycuMNQiz) by the end of Week 5 - **17:30, Friday 18th October**.
+There is more information about the process on the [Finding a Project page](/tb1).

 ### Which type of project will give me higher marks?
 Any of them!
 The most important thing in picking projects is you pick a topic you enjoy, because it will be a lot easier to do 15 weeks of intensive work and stay focused on a subject you're interested in.
 There are sometimes rumours that particular topics are easier or harder to get good marks in, but this is not the case - every year the highest marked projects are in different subjects.
 Of course it's better to pick a subject you are doing well in and understand, but choose something you genuinely want to research.